pequode/QR-Code-Signing-Cyber-Security-Final-Proj/README.md

 # EC521 Final Cyber Security Project - QR codes and web Security
 ## Contents:
 * **QR Code Gen**
   - A Series of python programs that allow users to generate and read QR codes that are RSA signed.
 Additionally there are a Series of supporting python scripts for generating QR codes.
 There are also basic assets that are uses as payloads for our demonstration.
-Currently the RSA signing feature only works on text based objects due to issues recovering the signature from the QR code in the Arbitrary bytes section.
+Currently the R.S.A.signing feature only works on text based objects due to issues recovering the signature from the QR code in the Arbitrary bytes section.
 * **Report**
   - A collection of all the parts of our final report and presentation.
 * **Website**